|

 A prophetic interpretation of this strange image appears in the Book of

-Revelation, which describes three great dragons (the Red Dragon, the Beast from
+Revelation, which describes three great dragon-like empires (the Red Dragon, the Beast from

 that will be destroyed at Jesus’ return (Rev. 19:20, 20:2).
-Though interpretations of these beasts as
+Most likely Isaiah, too, is using these creatures to represent great empires and nations.

 # Jer.
 51:34: “Nebuchadnezzar, king of Babylon...has swallowed me like a tannin (drakonLXX).”
 The destruction of Jerusalem by the Babylonian army is here pictured

-as a huge dinosaur swallowing down an “inhabitant of Zion” (vs. 35).
+as a huge dragon swallowing down an “inhabitant of Zion” (vs. 35).
 The use of the verb, “swallowed,” implies a

 very reptilian mode of ingestion, with little chewing on the way down, as well